armory/docs/content/en/docs/installation/guide/operator-k3s.md

 Spacking is very important in YAML files.
 Make sure the spacing is correct in the `SpinnakerService.yml` file .
 Also, ensure there are no tabs instead of spaces in the file.
 Incorrect spacing or tabs will cause errors when you install Spinnaker.

-## Install Spinnaker
+## Install Armory

-Because you installed Operator in `basic` mode, you must install Spinnaker into the same `spinnaker-operator` namespace.
-Use [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) to deploy the Spinnaker manifest:
+Because you installed the Armory Operator in `basic` mode, you must install Armory into the same `spinnaker-operator` namespace.
+Use [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) to deploy the Armory manifest:

 ```bash
 kubectl -n spinnaker-operator apply -f deploy/spinnaker/basic/SpinnakerService.yml